dedovskaya/CFUCounter/README.md

 <li><p>Click <b>"Export image"</b> to save displayed image.</p></li>
 </ul>
 <h2>Information</h2>
 <p><b>Progress bar</b> shows percentage-wise progress of a current detection process.
-For a large number of images it does not updates itself consistently.</p>
+For a large number of images, it does not update itself consistently.</p>
 <p>In the bottom part of the application there is <b>log window</b> capturing all the events.</p>
 </body>